 Each year, more than 50 million North Americans suffer from allergic disease.
 Cardiovascular disease claimed over 100,000 lives in US in 2000.
 Nearly 45% of the population experiences heartburn.
 There are 20 million people North American who have diabetes.
 One of every three adults has arthritis and chronic joint symptoms.
 22% of the population suffers from depression severe enough to look for treatment at some time in their lives.
 Countless billions of dollars are spent every year to seek relief and cures.

-Nathalie Xian Yi Yan, PhD vision is the unification of eastern and western practices to create a new health care synthesis, which utilizes the proven techniques of both disciplines.
+Nathalie Xian Yi Yan, PhD vision is the unification of eastern and modern practices to create a new health care synthesis, which utilizes the proven techniques of both disciplines.
 Depending on the circumstances, both are effective.
 Together they offer the possibility of a quantum leap forward in the quality of life and health for all the world’s citizens.